awsdocs/aws-greengrass-developer-guide/doc_source/cloudwatch-metrics-connector.md

 Type: `string`
 `dimensions`
 The dimensions that are associated with the metric\.
 Dimensions provide more information about the metric and its data\.
 A metric can define up to 10 dimensions\.
+This connector automatically includes a dimension named `coreName`, where the value is the name of the core\.
 Required: `false`
 Type: `array` of dimension objects that include the following properties:
 `name`